pjmorse/mbta-api/README.md

 # mbta-api

-Ruby gem to wrap the MBTA v2 "realtime" API
+Ruby gem to wrap [the MBTA v2 "realtime" API](http://realtime.mbta.com/portal)

 ## Plan

-* An API object will translate method calls (messages) into requests to the MBTA API.
 * The API object will return Ruby objects (POROs) representing the responses from the MBTA API.
   - Those objects will have public methods to return both the raw JSON they were created from, and a simplified JSON serialization; this latter form can be overloaded to customize JSON delivered to hypothetical clients.
   - The objects will also support additional related queries back to the API (e.g. a query for nearby stations will return Station objects, which could in turn be queried for lines and/or next trains.)